History of film technology: 1891–1896: The Kinetoscope

-Soon after he introduced his phonograph in 1877, Thomas Alva Edison was confronted with ideas to combine it with moving images.
+Soon after he introduced his phonograph in 1877, Thomas Edison was confronted with ideas to combine it with moving images.
 He never showed much interest, but eventually he registered a caveat for "an instrument which does for the Eye what the phonograph does for the Ear" in October 1888.
 A meeting with Muybridge for a possible collaboration, in February 1888, seems to have triggered the action.
 Edison employee W. K. L. Dickson got the job for the development of the technology.
 Initially, experiments focused on an apparatus that would have 42,000 microscopic pinhole photographs on a celluloid sheet wrapped around a cylinder, similar to phonograph cylinders, to be viewed through a magnifying lens at the end of a conical tube.
 This concept was abandoned by the end of 1889 and a system based on Anschütz's rotating disc Electrotachyscope was investigated for a short while.
 After Edison had visited Étienne-Jules Marey, further experiments concentrated on 3/4 inch strips, much like Marey was using in his chronophotography cameras at the time.
 The Edison company added sprocket holes, possibly inspired by Reynaud's Théâtre Optique.
 A prototype of the Kinetoscope was demonstrated to a convention of the National Federation of Women's Clubs visiting the Edison studio on 20 May 1891, with the short demo film Dickson Greeting, leading to much press coverage.
 Later machines would have 35mm films in a coin-operated peep-box.
 The device was first publicly demonstrated at the Brooklyn Institute of Arts and Sciences on 9 May 1893.

 Commercial exploitation began with a first Kinetoscope parlor opening on 14 April 1894, soon followed by many others across the United States and in Europe.
 Edison never attempted to patent these instruments outside the US, since they relied so greatly on technologies that were well-known and often patented in other countries.